amd/ZenDNN/docs/zendnnl_architecture.md

 #### 2.3.
 Precision Control
 - Allows frameworks to specify the desired precision for inference:
   - **FP32**: Full precision for accuracy-sensitive tasks.
+  - **FP16**: Half-precision (IEEE 754) for reduced memory footprint and bandwidth with moderate precision.
   - **BF16**: Balanced precision for performance and accuracy.
   - **INT8**: Quantized precision for reduced memory and faster inference.